smclairecarden/connect-four/README.md

 # Connect-4

 ## About:
-  - Connect Four is a two player game in which players start with  21 chips each and take turns dropping them into a 7 X 6 vertical board.
-When a player is able to get four in a row either vertically, horizontally or diagonally the game is over.
+  - Connect Four is a two-player game in which players start with 21 chips each and take turns dropping them into a 7 X 6 vertical board.
+When a player gets four in a row, either vertically, horizontally, or diagonally the game is over.
-  - My game includes sound effects, and a light/dark mode based on user preference.
+  - My game includes sound effects and a light/dark mode based on user preference.

 ## Getting Started:
  - Play the game here - <a href='https://clairecarden-connect-four.surge.sh/'>Connect-4</a>